| On opening day, Saturday, Oct. 27, 1928,

 on the ear in a brief dialogue.
 Louise Dresser is, as ever,

+the mother."
 The San Francisco Chronicle reported

 that the "William Fox special photoplay